 Cognitive-behavioral therapy (CBT) is a type of psychotherapy that is used to treat patients that need help with their thoughts, emotions, and behaviors.
-While many people think of therapy as diving into deep childhood issues and repressed memory, CBT focuses on finding the solutions today instead of staying stuck processing the root cause of where the problems are coming from.
+While many people think of therapy as diving into deep childhood issues and repressed memory, CBT focuses on finding solutions today instead of staying stuck processing the root cause of where the problems are coming from.

-The Mayo Clinic defines it like this, "Cognitive behavioral therapy (CBT) is a common type of talk therapy (psychotherapy).
+The Mayo Clinic defines it like this, "CBT is a common type of talk therapy (psychotherapy).
 You work with a mental health counselor (psychotherapist or therapist) in a structured way, attending a limited number of sessions.
 CBT helps you become aware of inaccurate or negative thinking, so that you can view challenging situations more clearly and respond to them more effectively."

 CBT works by helping patients to see how their thoughts are impacting their behavior.
 While our thoughts may be based on our experiences and past, such as our childhood, instead of focusing on just those events, CBT works in helping you find a solution now.

 Who Does CBT Work For?
+What Are The Techniques?

-Examples Of Cognitive Behavioral Therapy Techniques
+Examples Of CBT Techniques

 The first step is to identify the issues that you want to address.
 This could be dealing with grief from the loss of a loved one, anger after a divorce, anxiety, and depression, or the symptoms from other Mental Health disorders that you have been diagnosed with.